dakiddj25/BitterApp/backend/Things.md

 The AuthRoutes do not seem to be working
 How can I make only the middle componet change on the tweet page For the Explore page should i create an new table to hold explore post or should i add a new categorie on my post table, and name it categories and have the explore table post be a qurey that search by that category

+I figured out my Explore table situation!
+When i post the page do not reload.
+How can i switch between componets?
+I tried using an extra session storage and it would change the value but that was it.